 In 2013, Management Research Group (MRG) completed a large-scale global study addressing this question.
 Their research showed that great leaders are both goal-oriented and people oriented.
 In a sample of 60,000 managers, only 0.77% were perceived as having both goal and social focus.
 (Kabacoff, 2014).

 Therefore, there is a need to teach both strategic and social skills in organisations.

-The Practice FiveTM framework is different because it bases its foundations on the concept of practice.
-It has a two-tier structure and outlines 12 practice aspects that contribute to excellence.
+The Practice FiveTM framework has a two-tier structure and outlines 12 practice aspects that contribute to excellence.
 The first eight practice aspects (covered by the acronym PRACTICE) are focused on personal practice.
 Developing in those eight aspects will vastly improve the performance of practitioners in their current role and will orient them towards leadership.
 The second set of four practice aspects (covered by the acronym FIVE) provide a basis for developing excellence in leadership.